Program overview

 Graduates of the Bachelor of Engineering (Automation and Robotics) program can pursue a variety of career paths in Canada, including:

-- Automation Systems Designer: Create and optimize systems that integrate robotics and automation technologies in various industries.
+• Automation Systems Designer: Create and optimize systems that integrate hardware and software for automation solutions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.